spicajames/Rtttl/README.md

 # Rtttl
-This is an adaptation of a sample scketch from tone library*, it uses Rtttl which is a compact format por mono ringtones.
+This is an adaptation of a sample scketch from tone library By Brett Hagman, it uses Rtttl which is a compact format por mono ringtones.

 ## Why Rtttl?
 It's compact, its just a string you can paste in your code, no array